smajida/hmc-media-server/readme.md

 ================
 [![Join the chat at https://gitter.im/hmcmediaserver/lobby](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hmcmediaserver/lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-[HMC Media Server] is trying to solve a very fundamental problem most of us are facing.
+[HMC Media Server] is designed to solve a very fundamental problem most of us are facing.

 > How do I organize my own media files using a software that offers similiar features as these provided by the cloud based services?